 (“GBG”, “the Group” or “the Company”)

-I am pleased to confirm that GBG has adopted the 2018 Quoted Companies Alliance Corporate Governance Code (the “QCA Code”) and through this statement, we will report our full compliance with the QCA Code.
+In September 2018, we adopted the 2018 Quoted Companies Alliance Corporate Governance Code (the ‘QCA Code’) as the basis of our governance framework.
+Through this statement, we will report how we have complied in full with the QCA Code.

 GBG’s Statement of Compliance with the QCA Corporate Governance Code